PrintLimit

 Increasing your Quota with Print Cards

-A student will only have to pay for printing if her initial $100 quota is used up during the academic year.
-Students will be able to purchase additional print quota through print cards available at the Bookstore and Convenience Store.
-Cards will be available in $5, $10, and $20 denominations.
+A student will only have to pay for printing if her initial $50 quota is used up during the academic year.
+Students will be able to purchase additional print quota through print cards available in the ResNet Office, B11 Cushwa-Leighton Library (hours are posted at http://www.saintmarys.edu/resnet).
+Students must bring their student ID cards with them to purchase print cards, and their purchases will go on their student accounts.

 1. When you log into a cluster computer, you will see a pop-up window appear informing you of your remaining print quota.
 Click on the Details link in that PrintLimit window.